 You may be eligible to claim both occupancy and operating expenditures if your house is your place of business and you have an area set aside solely for work operations.
 Even if you have a home office room set aside, you cannot claim occupation expenditures if you carry on your work or company elsewhere (such as an office) yet conduct some work at home on occasion.

 Your computer, phone, or other electronic gadgets, as well as operating fees such as internet access, might be included.
 You can only deduct the percentage of your costs that are related to your job, not personal expenses.

 Due to COVID-19, the ATO has provided a shortcut to make it easier to claim deductions if you work from home.

 Rather of calculating prices for individual operating charges, you may now claim an hourly rate of 80 cents for all of your running expenses.
 This is valid from March 1, 2020, until June 30, 2020.

 This new pricing is available to several persons living in the same residence.
 To claim, you no longer need to have a separate work from home space.

 The ATO gives further details on the alternative techniques you can use to compute COVID-19 working from home expenditures.

 - union fees

-- personal super contributions
+- personal contributions to superannuation